Harirak/trading-view-recommends-parser-nodejs/README.md

 # Trading view stats parser

+> This is fork version and only edited to add more timeframe and more indicators as in the original python version.

 Written on NodeJS with typescript

 This package is fully compatible with original python lib: [deathlyface/python-tradingview-ta](https://github.com/deathlyface/python-tradingview-ta).